neuroinformatics-unit/datashuttle/_sources/pages/documentation.md.txt

 DataShuttle helps to manage and transfer a project with many "local" machines all connected to a central "remote" machine.
 DataShuttle has functions to help:
-* Generate BIDS-formatted folder structures
+* Generate BIDS-formatted directory structures
 * Transfer data between remote and local machines

-On first setup, it is necessary to specify the project name, paths to the local project folder (typically empty on first use, on a local filesystem), and paths to remote project folder and the connection method.
+On first setup, it is necessary to specify the project name, paths to the local project folder (typically empty on first use, on a local filesystem), and paths to remote project directory and the connection method.

 This documentation gives examples both using the API (in the python console) or using the command line interface (in system terminal).